Irishbecky91/survival-guild/README.md

 ### Features to Implement in the future
 - **Helpful Links Page**
-     - **Feature** - create a page with links to external sites where users can purchase the items discusssed in the various pages.
+     - **Feature** - create a page with links to external sites where users can purchase the items discussed on the various pages.
      - **Reason for not featuring in this release** - Not enough time to create this page before the submission date.

 [Back to top](#Survival-Guild)

 ## Issues and Bugs
-The developer ran into a number of issues during the development of the website, with the noteworthy ones listed below, along with solutions or ideas to implement in the future.
+The developer ran into several issues during the development of the website, with the noteworthy ones listed below, along with solutions or ideas to implement in the future.

-**Background Bug** - A bug was detected on June 14th on the background of the main pages.
+**Background Bug** - A bug was detected early in development in the background of the main pages.
 While entering content onto the home page, the background colours were not covering the entire page, cutting off short and leaving a white background behind some of the content.
-The developer put a query to the #css-essentials channel in Slack and was provided a simple piece of code from another user of Slack (Anthony O'Brien) which resolved the issue.
+The developer put a query to the #css-essentials channel in Slack and was provided with a simple piece of code from another user of Slack (Anthony O'Brien) which resolved the issue.
 It was from here that the developer was able to copy the code given as a solution to the bug, with celebratory success.
-This same issue occured later on other pages, which the same piece of code was able to rectify.
+This same issue occurred later on other pages, which the same piece of code was able to rectify.

 <details>
     <summary>Background Bug</summary>